 1. Cosmetology or Beauty Schools

-Local cosmetology and beauty schools are an excellent choice to avoid expensive haircuts.
+Local cosmetology and beauty schools can be an excellent choice to avoid expensive haircuts.
 Students at beauty schools use the opportunity to practice their skills and gain experience.

 Students work under the supervision of highly-experienced instructors to ensure everything goes well.
 Depending on what you need, you may be able to walk in or you could call ahead for an appointment and to get prices.